Resources Library

 Resources (Videos & Books)

-A conversation between Deb Dana and Tami Simon (Founder of Sounds True, a publishing company) that brings forward the complexity and nuance of Polyvagal Theory, with Tami’s clear questions grounded in her day-day experiences, and Deb Dana’s gift for translating layered science into everyday language
+A conversation between Deb Dana and Tami Simon (Sounds True) that brings forward the complexity and nuance of Polyvagal Theory — with Deb Dana's gift for translating layered science into everyday language.

-According to Kristin Neff, PhD. (co-founder of the Center for Mindful Self-Compassion (CMSC) with Chris Germer) self-compassion includes three interconnected elements:
+According to Kristin Neff, PhD.
+(Center for Mindful Self-Compassion), self-compassion includes three interconnected elements:

 Fierce Self-Compassion emphasizes protective action, boundary-setting, and meeting your needs — often described as "fierce like a mama bear, protecting her cubs."